Key Points

 TOM: OK.
 Yep.

-JOE: And I used opened-cell, spray foam attic and they come in and then they shave it all down to the studs.
+JOE: And I used open-cell, spray foam attic and they come in and then they shave it all down to the studs.

 TOM: Yep.
 Yep.